 It opened in 1859 as a goldfield’s prison, but when the gold ran out, the miners moved on, and the building was acquired by the Lunacy Department of the nearby Aradale Asylum.
 It became the hospital’s ward (J-ward) for the worst and most dangerous men in the state of Victoria.

-To be admitted to J-Ward one had to be:
+To be admitted and become one of the J-Ward inmates one had to be:

 - Convicted murderer